Parents Of Joshua Soto, Promising Young Ice Dancer Killed In Philadelphia Double Shooting, Open Up About Tragic Loss

 PHILADELPHIA (CBS) — There are new details in a double shooting that claimed the life of an 18-year-old man in Philadelphia.
 The victim was a rising star in ice dancing.
 His family is only talking to Eyewitness News about his big dreams and the impact he had on his community.

-Police say they did make one arrest in this case, but as the investigation continues, his family is still in shock.READ MORE: Man Shot, Killed Near Love Park In Center City, Police Say
+Police say they did make one arrest in this case, but as the investigation continues, his family is still in shock.READ MORE: Child, Woman Dead After Being Struck By Vehicle In Philadelphia's West Oak Lane Section, Police Say

 “When it came down to lighting someone’s life up and making someone happy, there was Joshua,” his mother said.